Get help with access to PROMACTA and find out if you are eligible for savings

 PROMACTA is not used to make platelet counts normal.

-PROMACTA is for treatment of certain people with low platelet counts caused by chronic ITP, chronic HCV, or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.
+PROMACTA is for treatment of certain people with low platelet counts caused by persistent or chronic ITP, chronic HCV, or SAA, not for a precancerous condition called myelodysplastic syndromes (MDS) or low platelet counts caused by other conditions or diseases.

 It is not known if PROMACTA is safe and effective when used with other antiviral medicines that are approved to treat chronic HCV.